 13.)
 Fill a bucket relay:

-Place small plastic beach buckets about ten metres from the water, one bucket for each team.
+Place small plastic beach buckets about ten meters from the water, one bucket for each team.
 The aim is to be the first to fill the bucket with water from the sea, using only hands to carry it.

 Get two people to hold a stick, or tie a ribbon between two trees, and have players go under it as it gets lower and lower.
 This is great for the beach as the soft sand means no-one’s afraid to fall.